Involution game with specialization strategy: Results and discussion

 \subsection{All agents making equal effort}

-First of all, we find that the evolution results will emerge chaos under some parameter conditions.
-Chaos here means that the final evolution results of $F_S$ fluctuate randomly between 0 and 1 except for few points, rather than slowly changing with the parameter $M$ as shown in Fig.~\ref{fig_chaos}.
+First of all, we find that the evolution results of $F_S$ will emerge random phenomena under some parameter conditions, while under other parameter conditions the results are all the agents adopt the specialization strategy.
+Randomness here means that $F_S$ fluctuates between 0 and 1, and does not reach non-stationary equilibrium as the green line shown in Fig.~\ref{fig_t}.

+From the figure, we can find that random phenomena occur when both $E$ and $M$ are relatively small if $\kappa_1$ is fixed.
+It must be pointed out that the reason why $F_S$ reaches 0 or 1 is not that the selected lattice number is too small, but that the specialization strategy has absolute advantage in the evolution process.
+In fact, we once took some larger $L$, but the results are not fundamentally different.

-From the figure, we can also find that the lower the value of $E$, the higher the probability that the group selecting the ordinary strategy (can be represented as $1-F_S$) at the final state.
-Because of the appearance of chaos, we will repeat the experiment with the same parameters for 100 times then take the average of $F_S$ in the following simulations, and the meaning of the average value is the probability of the whole agent group adopting the specialization strategy at the final state.
+The occurrence of random phenomena can be understood as follows: when $E$ is approaching 0, the difference between the ordinary strategy and the specialization strategy is very small, so in the simulation results, $F_S$ fluctuates randomly between 0 and 1.
+In subsection~4.1, we will further conduct a theoretical analysis of it.
+Because of the appearance of randomness, we repeat the same parameter combination for 20 times then take the average of $F_S$ at the time step $T=3000$.

-In the simulation experiments of different parameter combinations, we also find that when $\kappa_1/(2E)=0.01$, $F_S$ will quickly become close to 1 as $M$ increases, as shown in Fig.~\ref{fig_phen}.
+Fig.~\ref{fig_phen} shows that $F_S$ will quickly close to 1 as $M$ increases when $E/\kappa_1$ is small, which indicates that the specialization strategy will be almost certainly adopted by the whole group with abundant resources under the condition that $E/\kappa_1$ is small.

 To further study this phenomenon, we take $E/\kappa_1$ as a variable to simulate the evolution of $F_S$ under different parameter combinations, and the averages of $F_S$ are presented in Fig.~\ref{fig_Ek}.
-As can be seen from the figure, under different combinations of the social temperature $\kappa_1$ and the total resource $M$, a small change of $E/\kappa_1$ near 0 can cause a sharp change of $F_S$.
-This phenomenon can be called phase transition, because with the small change of $E/\kappa_1$, the group of the agents has changed from about 50\% probability to choose the specialization strategy to almost certain to adopt the specialization strategy.
-It can also be seen from the figure, the larger the resource $M$, the more intense the transition.
+As can be seen from the figure, under different combinations of the allocation parameter $\kappa_1$ and the total resource $M$, a small change of $E/\kappa_1$ near 0 can cause a sharp change of $F_S$.
+That is to say, with large $E/\kappa_1$, the specialization strategy is almost certain to be adopted by the whole group than just partial members.
+This phenomenon can be called phase transition \cite{szabo2002phase,szolnoki2011phase}, because with the small change of $E/\kappa_1$, the group of the agents has changed from having some probabilities to choose the ordinary strategy to almost certainly adopt the specialization strategy.
+It can also be seen from Fig.~\ref{fig_Ek}, the larger the resource $M$, the more intense the transition.